 It is increasingly understood that highway robbery, kidnappings and murder are all serious crimes linked to the youths.
 Leaders must unite to challenge the challenges facing the youths of the African continent since they are the biggest economy.

 The youths must be reminded that the right way is not always the popular and easy way, standing for right when it is unpopular is a true test of moral character.

 They must know well what leads them forward and what holds them back, and choose the path that leads to wisdom.

 The youth are the leaders I have known.
 The evils of our time continue to control them not because of the noises of the evil but due to the silence of the good.

-Let the African leaders transform their youths and doing that they would have addressed the social ills in the society, crime and ignorance.
+Let the African leaders transform their youths and by doing that they would have addressed the social ills in the society, crime and ignorance.

 It is now not tomorrow!
 Youths are better advised that the impossible is the untried.